AHPP’s Advisory Board

 Kelly Donahue-Wallace is Professor of Art History and Coordinator of Interdisciplinary Art and Design Studies at the University of North Texas (UNT).
 She teaches Latin American and European early modern art.
 She is the author of the department’s online courses Art and Business, Art Appreciation for Non-Majors, and Art History Survey I. Her research addresses Latin American colonial prints and art history pedagogy.
 She has published numerous articles, and authored Art and Architecture of Viceregal Latin America 1521-1821 and co-edited Teaching Art History with New Technologies: Reflections and Case Studies.
 Her third book Jerónimo Antonio Gil and the Idea of the Spanish Enlightenment is forthcoming in 2016.
 She is the 2015 winner of the UNT Teacher/Scholar Award and has received research fellowships and grants from Spain’s Program for Cultural Cooperation, Humanities Texas, the Fulbright Foundation, Indiana University, the Telecommunications Infrastructure Fund, and UNT.

-Anne Kraybill is Director of Education and Research in Learning at Crystal Bridges Museum of American Art in Bentonville, Arkansas.
-In this role, she oversees the institution’s programmatic strategy to engage all audiences and is developing its research agenda to better understand the value of art museums to society.
-Previously, she spearheaded Crystal Bridges’ online learning initiative for high school students, which developed online for-credit courses and a teacher training and distribution plan.
-She also launched Crystal Bridges’ inaugural School Visits Program that included a rigorous random assignment evaluation, which has been published in popular media and scholarly journals.
+Anne Kraybill is the Richard M. Scaife Director/CEO of the Westmoreland Museum of American Art in Greensberg, Pennsylvania.
+Formerly as Director of Education and Research in Learning at Crystal Bridges Museum of American Art in Bentonville, Arkansas, she oversaw the institution’s programmatic strategy to engage all audiences and is developing its research agenda to better understand the value of art museums to society.
+Kraybill also spearheaded Crystal Bridges’ online learning initiative for high school students, which developed online for-credit courses and a teacher training and distribution plan, and launched Crystal Bridges’ inaugural School Visits Program that included a rigorous random assignment evaluation, which has been published in popular media and scholarly journals.
 She has a BFA degree in Photography from Maryland Institute College of Art, a MA degree in Museum Education from University of the Arts, and a MS degree in Instructional Technology from East Carolina University and has taken graduate studies in Education Policy at the University of Arkansas, Department of Education Reform.

 Mike Murawski is the Director of Education & Public Programs for the Portland Art Museum, as well as Founding Editor of ArtMuseumTeaching.com, a digital community and multi-authored forum for reflecting on issues of teaching, learning, and experimental practice in the field of art museum education.
 He earned his MA and PhD in Education from American University in Washington, DC, focusing his research on educational theory and interdisciplinary learning in the arts.
 Prior to his position at the Portland Art Museum, he served as Director of School Services at the Saint Louis Art Museum as well as head of education and public programs at the Mildred Lane Kemper Art Museum at Washington University.
 He currently serves as the Pacific Region Director for the Museum Division of the National Art Education Association, and has taught as adjunct professor in the School of Art and Design at Portland State University and the Critical Theory + Creative Research graduate program at the Pacific Northwest College of Art.